 The more I read, the more I enjoyed this wistfully told tale.
 I lived in San Francisco and the bay area for a number of years and I felt right at home in the story.
 The scene-setting was delightful, action and dialogue were perfect.
 I laughed out loud more than once.
 My eyes got a little sweaty once or twice also.

 This story was such a wonderful pleasure to read.
-I give “Dear Heart” a score of 4.8 stars, it would have been higher except for the small handful of spelling errors I found.
+I give “Dear Heart” a score of 4.8 stars.

 You can buy this book: